NATTYJAY/GameCatelogAPI/README.md

 This is an API for a game catalog.
 The game has players who play it very frequently.
 The games come in versions so players can own a game in one or more versions of the game.

-This API is built with LARAVEL PHP FRAMEWORK
+This testable API is built with LARAVEL PHP FRAMEWORK.

+The design pattern used is SERVICE and REPOSITORY Design pattern.

 ## HOW TO DEPLOY THE APP LOCALLY